 The tallest skyscraper in Switzerland

-The 178-metre high, stepped tower designed by architects Herzog & de Meuron offers accessible terraces and multi-storey open meeting areas on every second floor.
-A limited amount of glass and effective sun protection in the multi-layered façade ensure energy efficiency.
+Designed by architects Herzog & de Meuron, the stair-shaped tower offers accessible terraces and multi-storey open meeting areas on every second floor.
+A limited amount of glass and effective sun protection in the multi-layered façade ensure high energy efficiency.
 The same applies to the use of waste heat for heating and ground water for cooling.
 Modularisation and 3D modelling stand for innovative planning.

 |Our performance||Construction Management|

 |Construction time||2011 – 2015|